Cross-Validation with Antithetic Gaussian Randomization: Mean squared error analysis of our estimator

 \subsection{Variance reduction with antithetic randomization}

 To analyze the variance of the proposed estimator $\cv_\alpha$, we impose a mild smoothness condition on the prediction function $g$.
-This condition is the weak differentiability assumption considered in the classical SURE estimator~\citep{stein1981estimation}. \begin{assumption}[Weak differentiability] All components $g_i$ ($1\leq i\leq n$) of $g$ are weakly differentiable.
+This condition is the weak differentiability assumption underlying the construction of the classical SURE estimator~\citep{stein1981estimation}. \begin{assumption}[Weak differentiability] All components $g_i$ ($1\leq i\leq n$) of $g$ are weakly differentiable.
 That is, there exists a function $\nabla g_i:\R^n\to\R^n$, the weak derivative of $g_i$, such that